photels/photels.github.io/info-english.md

 The renovations include walls and a roof on the terrasse, so that it can be open during the whole year.

 It is not allowed to bring your own alcohol up to the roof terrasse.

+### Nearby facilities (Google Maps)
+[Closest airport bus stop](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)
+[Closest supermarket](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)
+[Closest parking garage](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)

 ## Other information
-- This is a smokeless hotell, there are incurred fee on 1500,- NOK if prohibition is not followed
+- This is a smokeless hotell, there are incurred fee on 1500,- NOK if prohibition is not followed.
 - P-Hotels Brattøra is a cashless hotel.
 All payments must be through card.
-- Visitors are not allowed in the room.
-- Parties are not allowed in the room.
-- Starting at 23:00 to 07:00 the hotel must be quiet.
+- Parties are not allowed in the room and the hotel must be quiet from 23.00 - 07.00.
-- The entrance door is locked at 24:00, but a receptionist is always on duty and can let you in.
+- The entrance door is locked from 24:00, but a receptionist is always on duty and can let you in.
 - The hotel is under camera surveillance.

-### Nearby facilities (Google Maps)
-[Closest airport bus stop](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)
-[Closest supermarket](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)
-[Closest parking garage](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)

 ## Contact